 There are many disclosures that a landlord in Virginia is required to provide to tenants prior to their move-in date.
 According to the Virginia Residential Landlord-Tenant Act, landlords need to provide disclosures on the following:

-• Lead-based paint: If the property was built prior to 1978, then the landlord must disclose information regarding lead concentrations.
+- Lead-based paint: If the unit was built prior to 1978, then the landlord must disclose information regarding lead concentrations.

-• Methamphetamine manufacturing: Landlords in Virginia must disclose to their tenants if they have any knowledge of the property being used in the past to manufacture methamphetamines.
+- Methamphetamine manufacturing: Landlords in Virginia must disclose to their tenants if they have any knowledge of the rental being used in the past to manufacture methamphetamines.

 Virginia Tenant’s Right to Withhold Rent